vkadlcik/DB48X-on-DM42/help/db50x.md

 Perform EVAL and measure elapsed time

-## DATE
+## Date

-Current system date as MM.DDYYYY
+Return the current system date as a unit object in the form `YYYYMMDD_date`.
+This displays on the stack according to date format settings, in a way similar to what is shown in the header, e.g. `23/Feb/2024` or `2024-02-23`.

 ## DDAYS